 Expecting A Response From That Job Interview?
 Here’s How To Write A Professional Follow-Up E-Mail

-After that interview, you return home smiling because you think it was nailed and the employer has no reason to drop you.
-After some weeks, you didn’t get another response and you’re wondering what went wrong during and after the interview.
+After that interview, you return home smiling because you think you nailed it, and the employer has no reason to drop you, and in your head, you think you have gotten the role already.
+After some weeks, you didn’t get another response, and you’re wondering what went wrong during and after the interview.
 If you’re in such a situation, you have nothing to worry about.

-The interviewers might properly be too busy or they’re planning to call you sometime later.
+The interviewers might be too busy, or they’re planning to call you sometime later.
 It’s perfectly okay to send them a follow-up email, just to remind them you’re expecting their response.

-Here are the tips you need when writing a follow-up email.
+Here are the tips you need to know when writing a follow-up email after an interview

 1. Use The Conversation Thread